 In the article, many studies were discussed that sought out truths behind the nutrient content in our food.
-For example, one of them tested how the nutritional profile of certain fruits and veggies changes from the moment they’re picked to the moment you pick them up in the store.
+For example, one tested how the nutritional profile of certain fruits and veggies changes from the moment they’re picked to the moment you pick them up at the store.

-- Some nutrients, specifically folic acid and vitamin C, begin to oxidize (lose freshness/degrade) the second the fruit/veggie is picked
+- Some nutrients, specifically folic acid and vitamin C, begin to degrade the moment the fruit/veggie is picked.

-- When broccoli was put through a simulation that mimicked usual transport (film-wrapped and stored at 1 degree Celsius for seven days, then stored at 15 degrees Celsius like in a grocery store), the broccoli lost “between 71 to 80 percent” of the cancer-fighting glucosinolates (glucosinolates are the very reason we’re always told broccoli is a miracle cancer-fighting food) and about 60 percent of its antioxidants.
+- When broccoli was put through a simulation that mimicked usual transport (film-wrapped and stored at 1°C for seven days, then stored at 15°C like in a grocery store), the broccoli lost “between 71 to 80 percent” of the cancer-fighting glucosinolates (glucosinolates are the very reason we’re always told broccoli is a miracle cancer-fighting food) and about 60 percent of its antioxidants.
 Holy cow!

 - Most produce is picked before it’s ripe so it won’t spoil before reaching the shelves.
-Tomatoes for instance, are picked unripe and then sprayed with ethylene to ripen them.
+Tomatoes for instance, are picked unripe and then artificially produced ethylene gas is used to ripen them.
 Studies have shown this leads to lower levels of antioxidants and flavor.

 - Some veggies thrive in the fluorescent lighting of stores (spinach) producing even more nutrients, while others lose nutrients (broccoli and cabbage) under the same lighting.